 Funding Applications

-Grant writing is a useful skill for students, staff, and faculty, as well as for anyone working at a non-profit organization.
-Grants are similar to contracts and exist between a funding organization or institution and a group or individual.
+Writing funding applications is a useful skill for students, staff, and faculty, as well as for anyone working at a non-profit organization.
+Grants and other funding requests are like contracts and exist between a funding organization or institution and a group or individual.
 Often grants are specific sources of money awarded for particular activities.
-Fellowships provide funding to individuals for a variety of reasons, such as travel or dissertation completion and research proposals allow scholars to explore a particular hypothesis.
+Fellowships provide funding to individuals for a variety of reasons, such as travel or dissertation completion, and research proposals allow scholars to explore a particular hypothesis.
 Funding proposals of all types necessitate creating concise project summaries and tailoring all application materials to the funder.
 Please click on the type of funding opportunity below to learn more.

 The Professor is in blog: research proposal template »